New Joy Organics Survey Reveals Many Americans Are Still in the Dark About CBD Oil

 - It’s unsafe.
 (8.6%)

 - It costs too much.
 (5.5%)

 We hear these concerns often.
-While the compound CBD is found in marijuana, CBD oil is usually sourced from hemp, which has less than 0.3% THC and is legal to both grow and consume in the U.S. And while there may be misinformation that states otherwise, we have not heard any credible reports of serious negative side effects from CBD.
+While the compound CBD is found in marijuana, CBD oil is usually sourced from hemp, which has less than 0.3% THC and is legal to both grow and consume in the U.S. While there may be misinformation that states otherwise, we have not heard any credible reports of serious negative side effects from CBD.

 Fortunately, for those who are new to CBD or just need more information, Joy Organics has created an authoritative and comprehensive Guide to CBD Oil with information on the history, science and facts about the product and its benefits.